Heart of Frédéric Chopin: Death and removal of heart

-Composer Frédéric Chopin had poor health throughout his life.
-He suffered from respiratory problems, chronic diarrhea, and weight loss.
+Composer Frédéric Chopin suffered from poor health throughout his life, including respiratory problems, chronic diarrhea, and significant weight loss.
 As an adult, he weighed less than 45 kg.
-In 1849, knowing that he would soon die, Chopin made arrangements for his funeral.
-He had a fear of being buried alive (taphophobia) and requested to his sister that his heart be removed from his body and taken to Warsaw to be buried at a local church.
+In 1849, anticipating his death, Chopin made arrangements for his funeral.
+He had a fear of being buried alive (taphophobia) and asked his sister, Ludwika Jędrzejewicz, to remove his heart and transport it to Warsaw for burial at a local church.

 Chopin died in Paris on 17 October 1849.
-On the day before his death, Chopin requested that his physician, Jean Cruveilhier, conduct an autopsy.
-During the autopsy, Cruveilhier removed Chopin's heart and submerged it in alcohol, probably cognac.
-His body was buried in Paris at the Père Lachaise Cemetery, while his heart was placed in a crystal jar that was hermetically sealed.
-Months later, in early 1850, his sister transported the heart to Poland.
-The heart would eventually come to be treated as an exceptional artefact within the culture of Poland, afforded the respect usually reserved for saintly relics.
+The day before his death, Chopin requested that his physician, Jean Cruveilhier, perform an autopsy.
+During the procedure, Cruveilhier removed Chopin's heart and submerged it in alcohol, probably cognac.
+His body was at Père Lachaise Cemetery in Paris, while his heart was placed in a hermetically sealed crystal jar.
+In early 1850, his sister transported the heart to Poland, where it would eventually be treated as an exceptional artefact within the culture of Poland, afforded the respect usually reserved for saintly relics.